Eamonbaloun/PC-Beginners-Guide/README.md

 - [THIS is what the Steam Machine SHOULD have been!](https://youtu.be/kz8kUjAa9oo) – This would be my pick for a 2026 gaming PC.
 It's reasonably priced and doesn't take up much more space than a PS5.
 The only thing I'd change is the CPU cooler, which he updates in [this video](https://www.youtube.com/watch?v=YMnLIRIfTrE).
 - [Best PCPartPicker Lists](https://pcpartpicker.com/user/fr33thy/saved/) ❗ – Curated by Fr33thy, one of the best FPS testers on YouTube.
 Also check out [his video explaining these builds](https://youtu.be/jpp_1M7CceM).
 - [Best Value PC Builds!!!
 Crush 1080p, 1440p, and even 4K!!!!!!!!!!](https://youtu.be/VCNr2rVyNDo) ❗❗❗ – Along with the Fr33thy video above, this is one of the best resources if you're planning to build a PC with new parts.
-These videos are much more than just parts lists—they explain *why* each component was chosen.
+These videos are much more than just parts liststhey explain *why* each component was chosen.

 For monthly build recommendations, check out these YouTubers: